 preserving and honoring the bond between pets and their people.
 Throughout her years in practice she has seen how impactful end of life care and decisions around euthanasia can be to that bond, and therefore chose to concentrate on this aspect of veterinary medicine by joining The Good Life in 2018.

 Susan has worked in Veterinary Hospitals in the capacity of receptionist and hospital manager in California and Pennsylvania.
 She also has an extensive history of volunteering at diverse animal related organizations such as UC Davis, various animal shelters and rescues, therapy dog organizations, as well as the Association for Pet Loss and Bereavement; she has been a Certified Pet Loss Counselor since 2005.
 Through these experiences as well as as a dedicated pet owner, she has developed a special interest in pet loss and grief, and has become a passionate advocate for end of life care in the home setting.
 Susan joined The Good Life staff officially in 2018, but has helped on a volunteer basis since almost the beginning.
-She lovingly delivers the cremated remains of our patients back to their homes.
+She helps in appointment scheduling and also lovingly delivers the cremated remains of our patients back to their homes.

 Originally from the Bay area, Susan now lives in Port Orchard with her husband of 27 years and her four dogs.
 She enjoys training, grooming and loving her dogs, sewing, wild bird feeding, gardening, photography, photography, and visiting with family in Idaho and California.

 Sarah has worked in the veterinary industry for over 17 years and is one of the voices you may first hear when reaching out to The Good Life.
 She is a licensed veterinary technician and works to assist in scheduling and making sure your beloved family members are with you at home when making this final transition.